How Can Actions Change Your Mindset? Overcome Anxiety with a New Mindset

-Be the Best Person You Know You Can Be
+Be The Best Person You Know You Can Be

-When I tried this, I decided to do something good for one person every day.
-And of course, there were days where I would get out of my bed and had no idea how I could do something good under heavy rain on a Sunday morning, but there’s always something.
-You just need to see it.
+When I tried this I decided to do something good for one person every day.
+And of course, there were days where I would get out of my bed and had no idea how I could do something good under heavy rain on a Sunday morning, but there's always something, you just need to see it.

 I propose you try doing something good every day for a week.
 Come back later and tell me how you feel.

-Accept Your Failures
+Accept your Failures

-And, more importantly, accept that you will fail again.
+And more importantly: accept that you will fail again.

-What happened the first time you tried to stand by yourself?
+What happened the first time you try to stand by yourself?
 You fell!
 And you cried and got scared, but after a few tries, you knew it was okay!
 That falling is part of the process and that didn’t stop you from standing straight.